Fighting fund banner

 Update, 14 February 2024: On 14 February, UCU and the University of the Highlands and Islands (UHI) signed a trade union recognition and procedural agreement establishing arrangements for information, consultation, and negotiation on employment matters.
 Congratulations to UHI UCU branch and colleagues in UCU Scotland for their hard work.
 You can read the full joint press release here.

-University of Kent: job cuts
+University of Kent: job cuts and workload

 The University of Kent announced recently that there are likely to be up to 58 academic redundancies.
 This is on top of year on year cuts that have seen a dramatic decline in staffing.
 The current situation is entirely of the employer's own making: there is no reason, other than management failings, that Kent find themselves in this mess.
 UCU are determined to fight this academic vandalism and defend the university; show your support and sign this petition.